maxim-smirnov/sms-activate-email/README.md

 # SMS-Activate Email API

 This is an unofficial API wrapper for `sms-activate.org` temporary mailboxes service.

+## API v2
+V1 API was deprecated on sms-activate, now here are 2 classes `SMSActivateEmailClientV1` and `SMSActivateEmailClientV2`.

+`SMSActivateEmailClient` now is just a child of `SMSActivateEmailClientV2`.

 ## Example
 ```python